 Why take part in somatic psychotherapy?

 What does an integrative relational somatic therapist & somatic practitioner do?

-A relational somatic therapist brings your body – and how it works – into the therapeutic process.
+An integrative relational somatic therapist brings your body – and how it works – into the therapeutic process.
 Together, we become curious about your embodied relational history – your family of origin (mother and father wounding) relationships, intergenerational trauma history and the way your body moves and feels – and how this limits or supports your natural way of being in the world.
 We explore your attachment patterns, trauma physiology, somatic symptoms and sensory processing – and how these are interconnected to create your experience of life.
 We explore how your health, work, relationships and what’s happening in your life now – come together to create an overall sense of embodied well-being.
 We will also be curious about your capacity to form satisfying, connected relationships with others.
 We consider your somatic emotional process – the feelings and sensations you have in your body and heart – so you can encounter more of the fullness of yourself – your ideas about yourself and your habitual feeling state.
 We will discover how you interact with yourself – from the inside out. whole body health

 Integrative Relational Somatic Therapy is an evolving dynamic process based partly on talking and partly on working directly with what you notice in your body – your embodied experience — using awareness, breath, movement, sound and co-regulating touch for trauma.
 This work is based firmly on each person being (or becoming) self-directive and engaged in discovering basic somatic body-focused sensations – and tapping into what feels most alive in you in each moment. whole body health

 Why take part in an integrated and embodied relational somatic therapy process?